SortableJS/Vue.Draggable/README.md

 npm i -S vuedraggable
 ```

-**Beware it is vuedraggable and not vue-draggable which is another package**
+**Beware it is vuedraggable for Vue 2.0 and not vue-draggable which is for version 1.0**

 ### with direct link
 ```html